 Salt, Butter, and Flour Notes

 Interestingly, the Red Star recipe only calls for a pinch of salt.
-The bread definitely needs more, so my version uses 1/2 teaspoon.
+The bread definitely needs more, so my version uses ½ teaspoon.
 I also used softened butter in place of the coconut oil.
 If you need to make vegan Coconut Milk Sandwich Bread, you can use a neutral oil, but the flavor of the butter was really good.
 And finally, I did use bread flour rather than all-purpose.
-I’m sticking with bread flour for now, but I do want to try incorporating some wheat flour just for fun.
+I'm sticking with bread flour for now, but I do want to try incorporating some wheat flour just for fun.
 Expect some updates and variations to this recipe.
-This is a fun one!

 I've been testing with instant yeast.
 Normally I would mix the instant yeast with the dry ingredients and pour in very warm liquid, but I've been using a temperamental yeast I bought in bulk and dissolving it in water to be sure it works.
 If you are adding the yeast to the dry ingredients as is normal with instant yeast, the rise time may vary.
 One thing I've learned with yeast bread making is you need to use the rising time as a guide and let the dough do it's thing.
 This one should double.